CEO Shadow Program

 Naming of the program

-For now, this role is called a CEO shadow to make it clear to external people why a shadow is in a meeting.
+This role is called a CEO Shadow to make it clear to external people why a shadow is in a meeting.

 About the CEO Shadow Program